marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # 9. Concluding

-*And that*, children, is how I ended up with the weird-looking, but greatly working [micrio-3.0.min.js](https://b.micr.io/micrio-3.0.min.js)!
+*And that* is how I ended up with the weird-looking, but greatly working [micrio-3.0.min.js](https://b.micr.io/micrio-3.0.min.js)!

 ## 9.1.
 Results for Micrio

 Overall, I'm extremely satisfied with how everything turned out.
 Not only did I migrate Micrio to WebAssembly as much as it could benefit from it, I also took a step into the future by dropping compatibility for older browsers, while still providing an automatic fallback to 2.9.

-The client performance is 65% better, the JS filesize is 60% smaller, and the codebase became *a lot* cleaner, with a clear separation between AssemblyScript and JavaScript responsibilities.
+The client performance is 65% better, the JS file size is 60% smaller, and the codebase became *a lot* cleaner, with a clear separation between AssemblyScript and JavaScript responsibilities.

 *What's not to like?*